 The PDPI Brazil English Teachers Program consists of English and Methodology classes 4 days a week, teaching seminars, and trips.
 There will be two free weekends when participants can travel if they wish.

 Prior to your arrival in East Lansing, Michigan, the MSU English Language Center will provide you with access to the program Facebook page so that you have opportunities to communicate your questions and concerns to ELC coordinators.
-In addition, you may contact the ELC program coordinators at the email addresses and phone numbers provided below with any questions.
+In addition, you may contact the ELC program coordinators at the email addresses provided below with any questions.

 During the three week program, you will have an MSU ID and will have the same access to university facilities as MSU students.
 These facilities include: MSU libraries, Intramural (IM) Sports facilities, MSU computer labs, health care and counseling centers, etc.